Free Things to Do in Bamako

 Must-see spots that don't cost a penny.

-Niger River Sunset at Pont des Martyrs Free
+Pont des Martyrs Viewpoint Free

-Bamako Cathedral plaza Free
+Bamako Cathedral (Notre-Dame du Mali) Free

 Free Cultural Experiences